backupbrew/switchbrew/Homebrew ABI.md

 Homebrew should allow up to 32 service overrides.

+Note: Overridden service handles should not be converted to domains or closed.

 Note: For services that authenticate with pid, the app should not attempt re-authentication with an overridden handle.